davidesantangelo/nmri/README.md

 - **Colorful Interface**: Enjoy a visually appealing experience with color-coded outputs for results, errors, and help text
 - **Interactive Experience**: Enjoy a responsive, user-friendly interface designed for both quick calculations and complex mathematical explorations
 - **Comprehensive Logging**: Keep track of your calculation sessions with detailed logging capabilities
+- **Dual-Mode Operation**: Work interactively for exploration or directly evaluate expressions from command line for quick calculations and scripting
 - **Elegant Syntax**: Express complex mathematical ideas with clean, intuitive notation

 ## Getting Started